 2. Health-Care Proxy—Similar to a power of attorney, a health-care proxy gives an appointed person the authority to make health-care decisions on your behalf if you are incompetent or incapacitated.
 If you are don’t have a health-care proxy appointed, your family members will have to request that the probate court appoint someone to make important health-care decisions on your behalf.

-3. Last Will and Testament—A last will and testament allows you to direct distributions of your property at the time of your death.
+3. Last Will and Testament—A last will and testament allow you to direct distributions of your property at the time of your death.
 Without a will, there is no direction as to how your assets will be distributed.
-This piece also covers your intentions for the care for any minor children.
+This piece also covers your intentions for the care of any minor children.
 Distribution of your assets will be handled by the state and the court will decide on the best person to oversee the administration of your estate if you do not have this form in place.

 Recognizing that life can send us on unexpected turns and dips along our journey, means that we need to remain diligent with our planning and adjust accordingly.
-You may find that, with COVID-19 still wreaking havoc, now is an opportune time to review, make updates, and to implement new estate planning strategies.
+You may find that, with COVID-19 still wreaking havoc, now is an opportune time to review, make updates, and implement new estate planning strategies.